dabeaz/curio/docs/reference.rst

 The following functions are defined to help manage the execution of tasks.

-.. asyncfunction:: spawn(corofunc, *args, daemon=False, report_crash=True)
+.. asyncfunction:: spawn(corofunc, *args, daemon=False)

    Create a new task that runs the async function *corofunc*.  *args* are the arguments provided to *corofunc*.
 Returns a :class:`Task` instance as a result.
 The *daemon* option, if supplied, specifies that the new task will never be joined and that its result may be disregarded.
-The *report_crash* option specifies whether or not tasks that terminate due to an uncaught exception print a log message or not.
-   The default behavior is ``True``.
-Resist the urge to turn off crash reporting--doing so can make debugging much more difficult.

    Note: ``spawn()`` creates a completely independent task.
 The resulting task is not placed into any kind of task group as might be managed by :class:`TaskGroup`